Stay updated on our activities

 You will be given the slides as well as additional learning material and online resources to help you apply your new knowledge and skills to your work.

-This course on Regulatory Impact Assessments is one of 5 courses we are currently offering in the context of the Better Regulation agenda.
+This course is one of the courses we are offering in the area of Better Regulation.

-Are you interested in taking a different course, please click below:
+Are you interested in taking a different course in the area of better Regulation, please click below:

-Public officials, civil servants, policy consultants and policy analysts who work in government or parliamentary institutions, in EU Member States or other countries that seek to embed evidence in the decision-making process, such as the following:
+Senior executives, policy consultants, and policy analysts, as well as legal advisors and legislative drafters working in government or parliamentary institutions in EU Member States or other countries that aim to incorporate evidence into the decision-making process, may find this relevant.
+Such institutions include:

 Online Course